 Instead, they underwent a process of dispersion into smaller offline and online events and exhibitions, distributed across an entire year.
 The curatorial aim become to re-invent Transmediale as “a little bit more local, a little bit more accessible” not only through the multiplicity of spread out, intimate situations, led by a variety of different artists’ concepts and research practices but also by an emphasis on a prolong and open-ended processes behind unfinished pieces.

-The curators tell that Rendering Refusal, the exhibition that inaugurated their for refusal one year-long project, was setting the focus and the intentions.
-They wanted to explore tactics for refusal and their capacity for hope, as well as socio-political realities that challenged the status quo: It was about the possibilities that can emerge from positions of no. In contrast, in the closing exhibition abandon all hope ye who enter here, we explored the limitations and leveraging of hope, its relation to damage and how the kinds of technological presents and futures that computation creates can be rejected.
-Our aim with this concluding part of the research was to recognise how we live with damage, and how to position ourselves within it.
+The curators tell that Rendering Refusal, the exhibition that inaugurated their for refusal, aone year-long project, was setting the focus and the intentions.
+They wanted to explore tactics for refusal and their capacity for hope, as well as socio-political realities that challenged the status quo: It was about the possibilities that can emerge from positions of no. In contrast, in the closing exhibition, abandon all hope ye who enter here, we explored the limitations and leveraging of hope, its relation to damage and how the kinds of technological presents and futures that computation creates can be rejected.
+Our aim with this concluding part of the research was to recognise how we live with damage and how to position ourselves within it.

 The two exhibitions were also aesthetically related to one another in terms of the exhibition design, which was designed by Sebastian Kite.
-In the first exhibition, the team wanted to create a feeling of navigating between worlds so we used reflective vinyl flooring in combination with led lighting that changed colours as a way to create a sense of passing time.
+In the first exhibition, the team wanted to create a feeling of navigating between worlds, so we used reflective vinyl flooring combined with led lighting that changed colours to create a sense of passing time.
 In the second one, they reused all these elements not only to keep the same aesthetic line but also for reasons of sustainability.
 Accessibility and art mediation was a top priority throughout the whole project.

-During the period of the last transmediale earlier 2022, most global media were promoting the idea of “self-isolation” in order to tackle the spread of the infection.
+During the period of the last transmediale, earlier in 2022, most global media were promoting the idea of “self-isolation” in order to tackle the spread of the infection.
 Many humans locked themselves in their homes in front of their computer screens.
-This is arguably the greatest media event involving the Internet so far and it certainly focuses on the relation of mass (media) technologies to the intimacy of microbial life within our bodies.
+This is arguably the greatest media event involving the Internet so far.
+It certainly focuses on the relation of mass (media) technologies to the intimacy of microbial life within our bodies.

 The virus originated in China and allegedly spread all over the planet within less than three months.
-To begin with, the spread of the virus couldn’t have been possible without the global industrial infrastructures, which are mostly produced in China and shipped all over the world.
+To begin with, the spread of the virus couldn’t have been possible without the global industrial infrastructures, mostly produced in China and shipped worldwide.
 The virus likely spreads through cargo transports as well as via humans using aeroplanes, cars, ships and trains.

 Rapid transportation is a twin of rapid communication.
 Both technologies are developing together as their operations are intertwined in their efforts to control industrial production.
 Thus, the virus pandemic is not only “announced” online but is essentially an effect of the Internet and the technological infrastructures that were instrumental in establishing it.
 The Internet and other infrastructural mediations are the virus in more than one way.

 For the transmediale team, the exploration of refusal has been as understood as a messy multifaceted complex practice that works across different scales and temporalities.
-After the year-long exchange with many different activists, artists, and researchers they recognise it as a practice that is long and difficult, and that can be supported through understanding and different acts of solidarity.
+After the year-long exchange with many different activists, artists and researchers, they recognise it as a long and difficult practice that can be supported through understanding and different acts of solidarity.